As part of the PlaceTech Trends Q1 2019 report, I was asked what I think will be big for PropTech over the rest of the year.

 Want to hear more of our thoughts and ideas?
 Sign up for our newsletter:

-Jonny's the CEO at LandInsight #nottrynabrag.
-He lives and breathes Proptech and knows this industry inside out.
-He's the guy who actually knows what's going to happen before it happens.
+Jonny's the CEO at LandInsight.
+He lives and breathes PropTech – he’s often the guy who can see what's going to happen before it happens.
 He has strong principles and is known throughout the industry as an advocate for diversity in the workplace.
-He hates diggerland, is indifferent to Monopoly, and loves snowboarding #coolboss.
+He hates Diggerland and loves snowboarding.

 As it stands, we’re in the middle of a longstanding housing crisis, and its in all of our interests to make finding new land opportunities a simpler and more effective process.